 We’ve kept our couples devotions time open and yet still kept it a priority, continually asking God for wisdom on how to make each day work.

-Instead of locking ourselves into a schedule–and tacking on all that guilt when the schedule would fail–we simply kept it a priority and sought creative ways to make it happen within that season.
+Instead of locking ourselves into a schedule–and tacking on all that guilt when the schedule would fail–we simply kept it a priority and sought creative ways (for that season) to read a couples devotional together.

-7 Tips for Making Couples Daily Devotions a Habit
+7 Tips for Making Couples Devotions a Habit

-My husband and I have developed some simple guidelines for maintaining regular couples devotions.
+My husband and I have developed some simple guidelines for regularly reading a couples devotional together.
 Again, these aren’t a list of “shoulds” and “musts” but mindsets.

-We pray that these ideas might make regular devotional times a reality for you and your spouse, too!
+We pray that these ideas will make enjoying a couples devotional (on a regular basis!) a reality for you and your spouse, too!

-1) First, forgive each other and start new.
-Maybe your couples Bible devotions have been hit-or-miss, or simply non-existent.
+1) First, Forgive Each Other and Start New.
+Maybe your marriage devotional times have been hit-or-miss, or simply non-existent.
 This may have caused all kinds of built-up guilt and shame.
 Talk openly with each other, and pledge to start together from a new fresh place.

 3) Keep It Private and Close the Door.
 Closing the door keeps us focused on each other and on God during couples devotions.
 This also models for our kids that time together in the Word is a private and important part of marriage (and they know not to come in if the door is shut).